bollu/bollu.github.io/README.txt

 - dissonant chords are allowed
 - early baroque: homophonic
 - late baroque: polyphonic.
 - terraced dynamics: forte/piano contrasts.
+Music would be either loud or soft, no inbetween, due to instrumental limitations.
+- Contrapuntal texture: Lots of little melodies running in and out of each other.
+- Mostly composed for harpsichord!
 - music notation has been standardized (since the middle ages)
 - basso continuo: bassline. improvisation.
 - polyphonic imitation: